chris-clement/Makers-Goals/Week_3.md

 ### Friday 3rd December

-- Progress through the intro to the web
+- Progress through the intro to the web :white_check_mark:

-- Attend the retro
+- Attend the retro :white_check_mark:

-- Make a start on the weekend challenge
+- Make a start on the weekend challenge :white_check_mark: